-- Pre-Adjust.
+- Fusion.
+Spatially register one or more additional image series acquired in different frames of reference after the cannula alignment process has started.
+See Fusion Task Fusing Images Pg.
+211 for details. - Pre-Adjust.
 Perform a pre-adjustment of the cannula prior to altering its angulation to align the bottom of the cannula with the planned entry point of the current trajectory.
 If the planned entry point does not align with the bottom of the cannula, the ClearPoint Workstation will prompt you to carry out this task.
-See Pre-Adjust Task Pre-adjusting the Cannula Pg.
-217 for details. - Compare.
+See Pre-Adjust Task Pre-adjusting the Cannula in an MRI Workflow Pg.
+239 for details. - Compare.
 Perform visual comparison of any two image series loaded onto the workstation for purposes of detecting unintended patient / table movement during the cannula alignment process.
-See Comparing Images Pg.
-202 for details. - VOI.
-Create or edit volumes of interest within any loaded image series for purposes of assessing the projected trajectory path.
-See VOI Task Defining Volumes Pg.
-196 for details.
+See Compare Task Comparing Images Pg.
+224 for details.

-For details, see Align Step Set the Cannula Angulation Pg.
-148.
+For details, see Align Step Set the Cannula Angulation in an MRI Workflow Pg.
+162.